Screening Process with CRY

 The tests are performed with the client lying down on a couch or bed.
 The Doctor will then review this additional information and discuss any further consultations that are required.

-Of the 1,220 young people screened to date, 44 had an additional ultrasound of the heart at the screening and 36 have been referred to their GP for further consultation.
+Of the 1,404 young people screened to date, 51 had an additional ultrasound of the heart at the screening and 39 have been referred to their GP for further consultation.
+One person has undergone corrective surgery.

-The aim of Jamie’s Fund is to screen around 2,000 young people.
+The aim of Jamie’s Fund is to screen at least 2,000 young people.